History of the Jews in South Africa: Jewish Economic Upward Mobility

 The overall Economic Upward Mobility of Jewish South Africans has evolved severely over time.
 Beginning with the early immigration to South Africa throughout the discoveries made of diamonds and gold, Jewish immigrants found their place in the fields that benefited from these discoveries.
 Specifically, opportunities were found in fields such as retail, mining, and manufacturing.
 These Jewish immigrants who found their place in these fields worked their way up the totem pole, benefiting from communal mutual aid programs to lift one another up and into the South African economy.
+Many 19th century Jews worked as smouse (itinerant merchants) trading in remote rural regions.
 As time went on, many of these Jewish South Africans succeeded at furthering their careers from starting positions to becoming professionals in various fields such as law, banking, and medicine.
 This can be attributed to accessible education, mutual aid networks, and hard work.
 Despite the obvious hardships and challenges they faced as immigrants, many members of the South African Jewish community have found their place in the South African economy and workforce due to innovation, entrepreneurship, and assimilation altogether, they have most definitely shown their contributions in South African society.

 Development of the South African Jewish Cultural Identity

-The development of the South African Jewish Cultural Identity has developed with time between an interesting dynamic of community traditions, support, assimilation and adaptation into South Africa as a whole.
+South African Jewish Cultural Identity has developed with time between an interesting dynamic of community traditions, support, assimilation and adaptation into South Africa as a whole.
 As Jews immigrated to South Africa primarily from Eastern Europe, the large majority consider themselves to be Ashkenazi Jews.
 They brought over many specific traditions and practices both religiously and culturally that have created a foundation for the modern day South African Jewish community, primarily concentrated in larger cities of South Africa such as Cape Town and Johannesburg.
 As the community continued developing with time, Jewish institutions such as Jewish Day Schools, cultural community centers, and synagogues developed as well.
 These institutions played a major role in the development of a united identity, unique to South African Jewry, finding a place for Jews in South African society even under an Apartheid Government.
+An array of Jewish newspapers, magazines and other publications were established, for example the Afrikaner Yidishe Tsaytung, existing through 1931-1985, with a weekly readership of 3000 at its peak.
 In a Post-Apartheid reality, South African Jews have managed to properly integrate themselves into discussions of current events as the country continues to heal from overcoming such violent oppression for many years.
 Many South African Jews tend to link themselves to human rights discussions and initiatives to continue working towards equality in a country with such intense history.
 All of these developments have extremely shaped how we can see the South African Jewish Cultural Identity as it is today.